Jiriteach/FCOVPN/README.md

 Once installed - follow the instructions from here to setup openfortivpn and make sure VPN is able to connect using the client via terminal - https://github.com/adrienverge/openfortivpn.

 The FCOVPN client provides a MacOS menu bar which can easily be configured to call scripts.
 While xbar can be used to call many scripts - this has been specifically configured just for FortiClient VPN.

+The package is a complied vesion of the FCOVPN client.
+This can be extracted to `/applications` and run.
+Included is the `openfortivpn` plugin.
+Configuration can be found here - `https://github.com/jiriteach/fcovpn/blob/main/releases/plugin/001-openfortivpn.sh`.
+Check the parameters and connect.